Davaff/OpenNotebooks/README.md

 See [here](PrivacyPolicy.md).

 ## Contributing
+### Marketing resources
+For contributions on the app's marketing resources see [here](MARKETING_RESOURCES.md).
+### Code
-Contributing will be possible as soon as all files will be reviewed.
+Contributing will be possible as soon as the files will be reviewed.
 The files will be gradually published in this repository.

 ## Info